enewe101/parc-reader/README.rst

     wsj_0018_PDTB_annotation_level.xml_set_0

-The text spans in attributions are just lists of tokens -- the same kind of token as is found in corenlp_xml_reader.
-Notice, however, that tokens know if they are in an attribution, and they know what role (which span) they are part of, and retain a reference back to the attribution itself.
+The text spans in attributions are just lists of tokens -- the same kind of token as is found in ``corenlp_xml_reader``.
+Be warned that, while every attribution is guaranteed to have a non-empty ``'cue'``, the ``'source'`` is sometimes empty.
+One additional feature that tokens have, beyond those of ``corenlp_xml_reader`` is that they know if they are in an attribution, and they know what role (which span) they are part of, and retain a reference back to the attribution itself.
+So it is possible both to get all the tokens in a given attribution span, as well as to check if a given token is part of an attribution.

 .. code-block:: python